vlad-onis/vlad-onis.github.io/_posts/2023-12-01-refactoring-turbine.md

 ```

 Parsing the request becomes very simple.
 Read it and return the resource.
+the parse_request should return the new object HttpPath but for simplicity we'll leave that for a later post when we will try to ensure that the path is valid and inside document root.

 ```rust
 fn parse_request(stream: &mut TcpStream) -> Result<String, ParseError> {